blueqwertz/DashEngine/README.md

+#DashEngine

-Dash Engine is a very simple Chess Engine made with JavaScript and ElectronJS.
+...is a very simple Chess Engine made with JavaScript and ElectronJS.

 Inspiration: "Coding Adventure - Chess AI" on YT by Sebastian Lauge